liboyue/BOOM/README.md

 For more options, run `boom --help`.

+## Tutorial

-## Examples
+### Examples
 There are two examples for now.
-One is a toy pipeline showing how to use this framework, the other is an actual pipeline for BioASQ challenge.
+One is a toy pipeline showing how to use this framework, the other is an actual pipeline for the BioASQ challenge.

 ## Warning
-This framework is still under heavy developments, please be careful.
+This framework is still under heavy development, please be careful.

 ## API documentation